H. L. A. Hart: Legacy and influence

-The Concept of Law
+The Concept of law

 Hart's most famous work is The Concept of Law, first published in 1961, and with a second edition (including a new postscript) published posthumously in 1994.
 The book emerged from a set of lectures that Hart began to deliver in 1952, and it is presaged by his Holmes lecture, Positivism and the Separation of Law and Morals, delivered at Harvard Law School.
 The Concept of Law developed a sophisticated view of legal positivism.
-Among the many ideas developed in this book are: